 ABOUT ME👋 Hello, I'm Jason, a San Francisco-based experience designer working at Etsy.

-Recently I've been thinking a lot about the role of e-commerce and the sharing economy in 'remote' communities, the effects of standardized testing on the lives of immigrant students, and the effect of emojis on the world's languages.
+Recently I've been thinking a lot about the role of e-commerce and the sharing economy in 'remote' communities, the effects of standardized testing on the lives of immigrant students, and the impact of emojis on the world's languages.

 I speak 🇬🇧, 🇸🇪, 🇪🇸, 🇵🇹 and 🇫🇷.
 Drop me a line in whatever way you prefer!